Cell # 610-476-4859

 An inspection list is provided when a permit is issued, you can also go the Inspections page on this site for examples of inspections, which may be required.

-Typically residential permits are reviewing in 7-10 working days from when a complete application is submitted, often the first review will result in comments which much be addressed by the application prior to issuance of a permit.
+Typically residential permits are reviewed in 15 working days from when a complete application is submitted, often the first review will result in comments which much be addressed by the application prior to issuance of a permit.
 Commercial permits will be reviewed within 30 working days from when a complete application is submitted.

 Currently London Grove Township enforces the 2009 International Codes and applicable sections of 2015 IRC as adopted by the PA Uniform Construction Code.

 View the Permit Requirements for more information on what projects require a Building Permit.
 Permit Requirements Page.